Wolf-Dietrich Wilcke: Early life and career

 Wilcke was born on 11 March 1913 at Schrimm in the Province of Posen, part of the Kingdom of Prussia at the time, now Śrem in the Greater Poland Voivodeship, Poland.
-He was the son of a Hauptmann (captain) of Infanterie-Regiment 47 (47th Infantry Regiment), Hans Wilcke, who died of pneumonia when Wilcke was just four weeks of age.
+He was the son of a Hauptmann (captain) of Infanterie-Regiment 47 (47th Infantry Regiment), Hans Wilcke, who died of pneumonia when Wilcke was just four weeks old.
 His mother, Hertha von Schuckmann, married again on 14 June 1919.
 In 1931, Wilcke was arrested for attending a then-illegal demonstration of the Nazi Party.
 Although his loyalty to the Nazi cause is emphasized multiple times in his personal military files, according to biographers Prien and Stemmer, he was a firm opponent of the National Socialist regime; later in his career, for a time after taking command of III.
 Gruppe (3rd group) of Jagdgeschwader 53 (JG 53—53rd Fighter Wing), he had the Swastikas on his unit's aircraft painted over.
 He volunteered for military service in the Reichswehr after receiving his Abitur (diploma).
 He joined Artillerie-Regiment 6 (6th Artillery Regiment) in Minden as a Fahnenjunker (officer cadet) on 1 April 1934.
 His legal guardian and stepfather, Friedrich von Scotti, also served in this regiment.

 As a Fähnrich (officer candidate), Wilcke was posted to the Kriegsschule (war school) in Dresden on 1 October 1934.
 On 1 November 1935, he was transferred to the newly emerging Luftwaffe holding the rank of Oberfähnrich (senior officer candidate).
 On 20 April 1936, while serving at the flight school in Perleberg, he was promoted to Leutnant (second lieutenant).
 On 15 October he was transferred to Jagdgeschwader "Richthofen" (Fighter Wing "Richthofen"), also known as Jagdgeschwader 132 (JG 132—132nd Fighter Wing), named after the World War I fighter ace Manfred von Richthofen and forerunner of Jagdgeschwader 2 (JG 2—2nd Fighter Wing) "Richthofen".
-There he excelled as a pilot and showed exceptional leadership ability and was sent as fighter pilot instructor to the Jagdfliegerschule (fighter pilot school) in Werneuchen in the second half of 1937.
+There he excelled as a pilot and showed exceptional leadership ability, and was sent as a fighter pilot instructor to the Jagdfliegerschule (fighter pilot school) in Werneuchen in the second half of 1937.

 In March 1939, Wilcke volunteered for service with the Condor Legion during the Spanish Civil War.
 For a few weeks, he flew with 1.
-Staffel (1st squadron) of Jagdgruppe 88 (J/88—88th Fighter Group) without claiming any aerial victories.
+Staffel (1st squadron) of Jagdgruppe 88 (J/88—88th Fighter Group) claiming no aerial victories.
 He was awarded the Spanish Cross in Bronze with Swords (Spanienkreuz in Bronze mit Schwertern) for his service in Spain.
-In Spain he became friends with Werner Mölders and when Mölders was appointed Gruppenkommandeur (group commander) of the newly created III.
+In Spain he became friends with Werner Mölders, and when Mölders was appointed Gruppenkommandeur (group commander) of the newly created III.
 Gruppe of JG 53, he selected Wilcke as Staffelkapitän (squadron leader) of the 7.
 Staffel (7th squadron) of JG 53.